Two students in library

 Special features regarding the international orientation

 Collaborations on a range of different levels with universities in the USA (Princeton, Seattle), Great Britain (Sheffield), China (Xi’an, Shanghai), Africa (Libreville, Gabon) and Uzbekistan (Taschkent).
-Approx 30 ERASMUS partnerships, special guidance programmes for foreign students, work placement positions for students of the WWU at foreign German Studies departments, Humboldt scholarship holders (including from Brazil and China), exchange between doctoral candidates in the form of international doctoral candidate colloquiums.
+Approximately 30 Erasmus partnerships, special consulting programmes for foreign students, internships for students of EMU at foreign German studies departments, Humboldt scholarship holders (including from Brazil and China), exchange between doctoral students in the form of international doctoral colloquia.

 Special features regarding the equipment

-Media room (CIP computer room) with equipment for film editing including audio databases and media archive.
+Media room (CIP pool) with equipment for film editing and the like., audio databases, media archive.

 Special features regarding research activities